 Other recent WorldShare ILL enhancements include:

-- Staff ILL request initiation from WorldCat Discovery
+- Improved navigation for staff ILL request initiation from WorldCat Discovery

-View a list of known issues with the WorldShare Interlibrary Loan service.
+View a list of known issues with the WorldShare ILL service.

 WorldShare Interlibrary Loan is available as a stand-alone service or as part of the WorldShare Management Services suite.